 For those students on a supported employment pathway, work experience is varied to support students interests in the world of work and some students will have the opportunity to work in our own community café: Bleasdale Brews.

-The teacher with responsibility for Careers Education is Rebecca Parker.
-She can be contacted on the school number or via email: email@example.com
+The teacher with responsibility for Careers Education is Thom Teasdale.
+He can be contacted on the school number or via email: email@example.com

 The governor with responsibility for 14 -19 is: Rosemary Dyson and she can be contacted via the school office firstname.lastname@example.org